WHAT IS 'CERTIFIED NURSING ASSISTANT (CNA)'?

-A CNA is considered part of the interdisciplinary health care team and assists the RN or PN with providing nursing care to patients; responsibilites include basic nursing tasks related to meeting physical needs and activities of daily living.
-In order to become state certified the student must take a state approved program and pass a state-administered competency evaluation.
+A certified nursing assistant is considered part of the interdisciplinary health care team and assists the registered nurse or practical nurse with providing nursing care to patients.
+Responsibilities include basic nursing tasks related to meeting physical needs and activities of daily living.
+In order to become state certified, the student must take a state-approved program and pass a state-administered competency evaluation.

 Some nursing programs (PN/RN) require that a student be a CNA before they are accepted into nursing programs.
 Some medical schools recommend that pre-medicine students also work as CNAs prior to entering medical school.
 If you enjoy working with people, feel that you have a positive attitude, are dependable, kind, patient and could make a difference in the lives of others who have physical illness/disabilities, this may be the profession for you.

-There are multiple job opportunities in the health care field for CNAs.
-Currently CNAs may start anywhere from $9 to $10/hour and starting pay may be as high as $11.00 per hour in some agencies.
-Shift differentials are available for those who work evening and over-night shifts.
+There are multiple job opportunities in the healthcare field for CNAs.
+Currently CNAs may start anywhere from $9 to $10 per hour, and starting pay may be as high as $11 per hour in some agencies.
+Shift differentials are available for those who work evening and overnight shifts.

-- The content the CNA course follows the guidelines set forth by the State of Nebraska with specific learning objectives outlined for each unit of study.
-There are a total of 18 units in the program.
+The content the CNA course follows the guidelines set forth by the State of Nebraska with specific learning objectives outlined for each unit of study.
+There are a total of 9 units in the program.
 Students are required to complete a competency skills checklist for each procedure presented.
 There is a quiz for every unit as well as a medical abbreviation test and a final exam.
 The class is approximately 82 hours and students must attend 77 of these hours.
-Student are not allowed to miss any clinical time and no more than 5 hours total in 2 hour or less increments.
+Student are not allowed to miss any clinical time and no more than five hours total in two-hour or less increments.
 There are approximately 59 classroom and lab hours and 22.5 clinical hours.
-There are various class offerings for day, evening, weekend classes as well as several different locations.
-At the end of the program a State Registry written and skills examination is given as part of the course.
+There are various class offerings for day, evening, and weekend classes, as well as several different locations.
+At the end of the program, a State Registry written and skills examination is given as part of the course.

-Students interested in a CNA course must create an MCC account and submit the following to be placed into a class or onto a wait list.
+Students interested in a CNA course must create an MCC account and submit the following items to be registered into a class or placed on a waitlist:

-- a copy of their current TB test with results
+A copy of your current TB test with results

 Please note: Continuance in the CNA course will be dependent upon the background check outcome.
 Students with a felony will not be allowed to complete a CNA course.

 CNA classes fill quickly.
-Students should be prepared to send in their application as soon as classes are posted on-line for the quarter they want to attend.
-Upon receipt of your application we can place you on the list to be registered; however, we cannot put you into a class or on a wait list until we have received your paperwork, including the background check.
+Students should be prepared to send in their application and required documents as soon as classes are posted online for the quarter they want to attend.
+Upon receipt of your application, we can place you on the list to be registered; however, we cannot put you into a class or on a waitlist until we have received ALL of your paperwork, including the background check.
 We highly recommend you submit ALL documents together so your application packet is complete.

-Registration for a CNA class is only through the Health and Public Services office unless you are registering for a Fremont class.
-Fremont classes will also be registered by Melinda Pitt at the Fremont Center.
+Registration for CNA classes is done through the Health Careers office on the South Campus.
+Students interested in Fremont classes will be registered by Melinda Pitt at the Fremont Center.
 For questions, contact the Health Careers office at 531-MCC-4631.

 There are no late registrations for CNA and students must be registered to attend a class.
-If you are not on an instructor's roster you will not be allowed to stay in that class.
-Students may NOT just drop into a class and hope they can stay.
+If you are not on an instructor's roster, you will not be allowed to stay in that class.
+Students may not drop into a class hoping they can stay.

 Do not wait until the actual registration date to turn in your application.
-The class you wish may already be filled.
-You will NOT be registered if something is missing from your application packet (including the section number of the class you wish to take) or if you have a Business Office Hold when we attempt to register you.
-The student will lose their place in registration and may have to be placed on a wait list instead of registered into the class section of their choice if something is missing from the application packet..
-If you are having financial aid issues, let us know.
+The class you want to enroll in may already be full.
+You will not be registered if something is missing from your application packet (including the section number of the class you wish to take) or if you have a Business Office hold when we attempt to register you.

-Please note: If you are enrolled in a CNA class that has not yet started, and you receive notice that you have been disenrolled for non-payment we do not automatically re-enroll you.
-If there is a wait list you will have to be placed on that wait list.
+Please note: If you are enrolled in a CNA class that has not yet started and you receive notice that you have been disenrolled for non-payment, we do not automatically re-enroll you.
+You may be placed on a waitlist.
 It is the student's responsibility to see that they do not have an outstanding balance on their previous quarter classes.

-Students can NOT miss more than 5 hours total in the classroom, and only in 2 hours or less increments.
+Students cannot miss more than five hours total in the classroom, and only in two hours or less increments